Yosef91/Yosef91/README.md

 # - Hi, I’m Yosef

-I am curently creating a stories repository that will have stories on python, and stories on linux.
+I am curently creating a stories repository that will have stories on python and stories on linux.

 I am also making a hacking repository and a linux repository.